BenjaminTappnad/bolt-editcontentcustomtabs/README.md

 This [bolt.cm](https://bolt.cm/) extension allows you to place templatefields, relations and taxonomies in any tab.

+This is a FORK to have it working with Bolt 3.5 (no more error with "setCanUpload").

 ### Installation
 1. Login to your Bolt installation
 2. Go to "Extend" or "Extras > Extend"